xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/packages.md

 #### Chocolatey
 * `type`: `"chocolateyPackage"`
     * The package will be installed using Chocolatey.
-Only compatiable with Windows.
+Only compatible with Windows.
 * `id`: (required, string) This is the name or ID of the package to be installed as identified according to the appropriate package repository.
 * `version`: (optional, string) This is the specific version of a package to be installed.
 If not set, the latest version will be installed.
 * `allowEmptyChecksums`: (optional, boolean) Only for use with Chocolatey.
-If `true`, Chocolately will install packages without a checksum for validation.
+If `true`, Chocolatey will install packages without a checksum for validation.
 Default is `false`.

 #### Yum
 * `type`: `"yumPackage"`